 Norwood 7 – Hair Transplant Cost

-Norwood stage 7 hair transplant is generally for completely bald candidates.
+Norwood type 7 hair transplant is generally for completely bald candidates.
 The duration of the operation is generally related to the number of healthy grafts of the patient, and takes the longest time as the surgeon may need to extract hair follicles from the beard.
 The cost of Norwood stage 7 operation is between $2200 – $2500 in Turkey.

 The cost of hair transplant depends on multiple variables such as the number of grafts needed, technique used, experience of medical team, whether it’s shaved or unshaven etc. However, the most important indicator is the level of baldness that is measured by the Norwood scale.
 You can see the approximate hair transplant costs in Turkey per Norwood hair loss level below: